 Corporate Governance Code

-As a large corporation with an important public role of great significance in Dutch society, and with the Dutch State as our sole shareholder, NS is keen to stress the importance of openness and transparency.
-Although not a listed company, NS applies the Dutch Corporate Governance Code 2016 (hereinafter the 'Code').
+As a major enterprise with a significant role in Dutch society, NS attaches great value to a high-quality governance structure.
+This is why NS applies the Dutch Corporate Governance Code 2016 (hereinafter the 'Code'), even though it is not a listed company.
 Given that NS is not a listed company and does not have a one-tier management structure, several elements of the Code do not apply to it.
 On its website, NS provides an overview of all the provisions in the Code plus explanatory notes on how NS applies those provisions.

 The Supervisory Board’s tasks include supervising the Executive Board’s policies and the general affairs of the company and its affiliated enterprises.
 It also advises the Executive Board.
 In performing its duties, the Supervisory Board focuses on long-term value creation for the company and its affiliated enterprises, taking into consideration the interests of the company's stakeholders.
 The Executive Board provides the Supervisory Board promptly with the information and resources the latter requires in order to do its work properly.
-If the Supervisory Board and/or a member of the Supervisory Board consider it necessary, they can obtain information from the Executive Board, NS Audit, the external auditor, the Central Works Council and/or other officials and external advisers to NS.
+If the Supervisory Board and/or one of its members consider it necessary, they can obtain information from the Executive Board, NS Audit, the external auditor, the Central Works Council and/or other officials and external advisers to NS.

 The Supervisory Board's responsibilities, tasks and procedures are laid down in the Articles of Association of NS, the Articles of Association of NS Groep NV and the Rules of Procedure of the Executive Board, the Supervisory Board and its committees.
+The Supervisory Board reports to the General Meeting.
 The Supervisory Board as a whole is responsible for the proper implementation of its tasks.
 Supervisory Board members are free to adopt positions independently from the Executive Board.
 Members of the Supervisory Board perform their duties without a mandate and independently of any personal interest in the company.
 At least once a year, the Supervisory Board discusses the performance of the Executive Board as a body and the performance of the individual members of that board.

 Committees of the Supervisory Board